 Last updated: February 2, 2024

 When it comes to staying on top of your tax returns as a self-employed person or a small business owner, keeping adequate records of your mileage is paramount.
-Stock advisors and accountants the world over know that advising their clients about how to follow the IRS’s requirements is a crucial component of this.
+Stock advisors and accountants know that advising their clients about how to follow the IRS’s requirements is a crucial component of this.

 On this page, we delve into the various ways you can create and keep mileage records for tax, odometer readings, and more.
-It’s also important to keep in mind that the IRS may change its mileage rate from year to year so a mileage tracker app like MileageWise can help you stay updated with the most recent changes.
+It’s also important to keep in mind that the IRS may change its mileage rate from year to year.
+So a mileage tracker app like MileageWise can help you stay updated with the most recent changes.
 This is crucial to ensure accurate deduction claims.
 For instance, the IRS mileage rate 2023 was 65.5 cent, while it is now 67 cent in 2024.

 With an intuitive interface, MileageWise provides a mileage log example for IRS purposes that can serve as a blueprint for users looking to document their travel accurately.